Leh–Manali Highway: Accommodation

-Guesthouses are available at Sissu, Keylong, Jispa, Rumtse, Upshi, and Karu.

 The remaining option is to sleep in a tent which is generally basic and inexpensive.
 Luxury and comfortable tents (Swiss-cottage tents) are available in Jispa and Sarchu.
 Tent accommodations are also available in Darcha, Zingzingbar, Bharatpur (below Baralacha La pass, inhabited only during tourist season), and Pang.
 In India, a dhaba is a roadside eatery with low prices and no frills.
 These are found at some otherwise uninhabited places along the highway.
 A dhaba is not a motel but many dhabas let the customers lie down and rest, and some can provide an inexpensive dormitory bed (without a private toilet).